ABOUT PROSPER AUSTRALIA

 What is Prosper?

 Prosper Australia grew out of the appetite for social reform during the progressive era between 1890 and 1920.
-Inspired by US journalist, economist and politician Henry Geroge, a broad and worldwide movement grew to advocate for shifting taxes from labour to land.
+Inspired by US journalist, economist and politician Henry George, a broad and worldwide movement grew to advocate for shifting taxes from labour to land.
 In the 1910s and 1920s, our journal, Progress, had a distribution of 20,000.
 Our work today is largely sustained by the generosity of movement leaders in that era.

-During the dislocation of the depression and war years, support tapered off.
-However, a dedicated cadre remained enthused.
 Successes of Georgists in Australia include a Federal land tax introduced in 1910, securing a fairer local government ratings base of site value for Victoria in 1920, and the ACT leasehold system which was successful until the 1970s.

 With a slowing economy, increasing inequality and an the degradation of our environment all pressing issues for Australians, there has never been a stronger mandate for a tax shift.
 We conduct research both independently and commissioned, host public lectures and discussions, and conduct advocacy campaigns for the reforms we want to achieve.
 And over one hundred years later, we still publish our print journal, Progress.